remix-run/remix/docs/guides/mutations.md

 <docs-error>HOLD UP!
 If all you do is change your form to Form, you made the UX a little worse!</docs-error>

-If you don't have the time or drive to do the rest of the job here, use the `forceRefresh` prop to form: `<Form forceRefresh>`.
+If you don't have the time or drive to do the rest of the job here, use `<Form reloadDocument>`.
 This lets the browser continue to handle the pending UI state (spinner in the favicon of the tab, progress bar in the address bar, etc.) If you simply use `<Form>` without implementing pending UI, the user will have no idea anything is happening when they submit a form.

-<docs-info>We recommend always using capital-F Form, and if you want to let the browser handle the pending UI, use the <code>&lt;Form forceRefresh&gt;</code> prop.</docs-info>
+<docs-info>We recommend always using capital-F Form, and if you want to let the browser handle the pending UI, use the <code>&lt;Form reloadDocument&gt;</code> prop.</docs-info>

 Now let's add some pending UI so the user has a clue something happened when they submit.
 There's a hook called `useTransition`.
 When there is a pending form submission, Remix will give you the serialized version of the form as a <a href="https://developer.mozilla.org/en-US/docs/Web/API/FormData">`FormData`</a> object.
 You'll be most interested in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/FormData/get">`formData.get()`</a> method..